Eddie-Wang1120/DeepEP/README.md

 ## Highlights
 > [!IMPORTANT]
 >
-> - TeraMOE delivers up to **1.30x** speedup in communication-bound, compute-sparse regimes, matching the direction MoE architectures are evolving toward with layer-wise heterogeneous compute cost and increasingly sparse expert designs.
+> - TeraMOE delivers up to **1.30x speedup** in communication-bound, compute-sparse regimes, matching the direction MoE architectures are evolving toward with layer-wise heterogeneous compute cost and increasingly sparse expert designs.
-> - Speedup holds under expert load imbalance: at a peak-to-mean ratio of **3.0**, TeraMOE still delivers up to **1.24x** speedup.
+> - Speedup holds under expert load imbalance: at **a peak-to-mean ratio of 3.0**, TeraMOE still delivers up to **1.24x speedup**.
-> - Activation memory is reduced by **27.79%-28.84%** across EP sizes and token counts, noticeably relieving end-to-end memory pressure.
+> - Activation memory is **reduced by 27.79%-28.84%** across EP sizes and token counts, noticeably relieving end-to-end memory pressure.

 ## Architecture